galtproject/galtproject-docs/en/Whitepaper.md

 - voting system to define society rules by direct or delegative voting.

 ## Overview
 In Galt Protocol any property owners with the help of decentralized community of cadastral engineers and notaries can create their property token.
 Each token represents property rights record for land or real estate.
-Token contains u

 Property Owners can:
 - buy and sell land and real estate on Ethereum on smart contracts;